USGS-WiM/NSSServices/Docs/Citations/GetDistinct.md

-Returns a citation based on specified identifier.
+Returns a citation based on the specified identifier.